 Use that to your advantage by mimicking their best qualities or exceeds them.
 Look for an IDX solution that combines beautiful, rich map-based search tools with listing photos and filtering options.

 Of course, it doesn’t have to stop there.
 Ideally, beyond just searching MLS listings, your IDX integration should also capture the new leads your website is sure to generate from additional search engine traffic.

 Another means of lead generation is via organic social traffic.
 If someone finds a home they love, don’t you want them sharing it via social media?
 These shares can create additional inbound traffic to your website, as long as you have an IDX solution which makes social media sharing a breeze.

 Conceivably, you could spend millions of dollars and an enormous amount of effort and time developing your own proprietary solution.
-That isn’t necessary, especially if you already have an existing site.
+That isn’t necessary, especially if you already have an existing website.

 If you do, there’s a good chance you are using WordPress – it is an extremely popular platform for small business sites.
 WordPress plugins make finding a great IDX integration a piece of cake.

 Want to know what to look for in a modern IDX integration?
 Watch the short answer below on making sure to avoid using an outdated IDX that uses subdomains or iFrames (e.g. IDX Broker) or our longer video that walks through the common mistakes on real estate website, like.

 IDX Works for the Realtor – When Done Properly